SoftwareAG/c8y-docs/content/changes-analytics/cl-streaming-analytics.md

 #### -Change-  Apama correlator version

-This release of Cumulocity IoT Streaming Analytics includes the Apama version 10.15.4 correlator.
+This version of Cumulocity IoT Streaming Analytics includes the Apama version 10.15.4 correlator.
 EPL apps developers should also refer to [What's New In Apama 10.15.4](https://documentation.softwareag.com/pam/10.15.4/en/webhelp/pam-webhelp/#page/pam-webhelp%2Fco-WhaNewInApa_10154_top.html) in the Apama documentation.

 #### -Change-  Basic diagnostics information